Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

-\textbf{Thresholded PCA.} The final piece of our algorithmic result is to give a warm start via \textit{thresholding on $y$}.
+The final piece of our algorithmic result is to give a warm start via \textit{thresholding on $y$}.
 Our algorithm uses threshold $\tau = \frac{1}{|b|}$ and estimate direction $v$ via the top eigenvector of the following matrix:

-This thresholding method is related to \textit{filtered PCA}~\cite{ChenM-COLT20-FilteredPCA, chen2020learning}, which uses a different matrix and exactly identifies the subspace containing the relevant directions, under the realizable setting. \bnote{added the following} In the more challenging agnostic setting, it is not guaranteed that the top eigenvector would align with target direction $v$, hence thresholded PCA only serves as a coarse estimator for initializing reweighted PGD.
+The value $\tau = \Theta(1 / |b|)$ is the smallest threshold that reduces the noise to the necessary level (per \cref{lem:PCA-lem-1} and \cref{lem:PCA-lem-3}).
+We note that thresholding is related to \textit{trimmed/filtered PCA}~\citep{ChenM-COLT20-FilteredPCA, chen2020learning}, which uses a different matrix and works under the realizable setting.
+In our agnostic setting, the top eigenvector does not necessarily align with $v$, hence thresholded PCA only gives a coarse estimation and requires a different analysis.
+In this section we will show: \begin{theorem} Suppose \cref{assumption:standard} holds.
+If bias $b$ satisfies $b \leq -\sqrt{\alpha / \log \alpha}$, then thresholded PCA with $\tau = \frac{1}{|b|}$ can with high probability find a unit vector $w$ such that:

-We now explain some key ingredients in the proof.
-Note that without noise, the ReLU would give $M$ a magnitude of $\Omega (b^2\Phi(b))$ in direction $v$: the threshold of $\frac{1}{|b|}$ removes exactly a constant fraction of the probability mass from the ReLU, by Gaussian tail decay; the $b^2$ term stems from the fact that $\lrangle{x,v} \geq |b|$ whenever the ReLU value goes above $\tau$.